/ Mountain Park CDP Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your occupational accident results in a long-term impairment, you may be entitled to additional benefits under Georgia law.
-These entitlements are meant to account for the lasting impact of your injury on your future employment potential.
+If your workplace injury causes a permanent disability, you may be eligible for additional benefits under Georgia law.
+These benefits are intended to compensate for the permanent consequences of your injury on your ability to work.

 Types of permanent disability benefits: